 FF cannot entirely eliminate the risk of improper or unauthorized access to or disclosure of data or personal information, other security events that impact the integrity or availability of FF's data systems and operations, or the related costs FF may incur to mitigate the consequences from such events.
 Additionally, FF cannot guarantee that its insurance coverage would be sufficient to cover all losses.
-Moreover, FF has limited control over and limited ability to monitor FF's thirdparty business partners that collect, store, and process information, including personally identifiable information, on FF's behalf.
+Moreover, FF has limited control over and limited ability to monitor FF's third-party business partners that collect, store, and process information, including personally identifiable information, on FF's behalf.
 They and their systems could be the subject of cyberattacks, just as FF could, and they may or may not put into practice the policies and safeguards they should in order to comply with applicable laws, regulations, and their contractual obligations to FF.
-A vulnerability in a third-party business partner's software or systems, a failure of FF's third-party business partner's safeguards, policies or procedures, or a breach of a third-party business provider's software or systems could result in the compromise of the confidentiality, integrity or availability of FF's systems or vehicles or the data stored by FF's business partners.
+A vulnerability in a third-party business partner's software or systems, a failure of FF's third-party business partner's software or systems could result in the compromise of the confidentiality, integrity or availability of FF's systems or vehicles or the data stored by FF's business partners.